7 Tips On Effective Communication For Remote Teams

-Scientists say that only 7% of communication is about the words you use, while 38% is tone of voice and 55% body language.
+Case in point, psychologists and even negotiators cite the 7–38–55 rule.
+Only 7% of communication is about the words you use, while 38% is tone of voice and 55% is body language.

-As a champion of remote work for more than a decade, we at Boldly always recommend that the best place to start is setting communication expectations with your team.
-Then, as a leader, you set the example.
+As a champion of remote work for more than a decade, we at Boldly recommend starting by setting the expectations for communication with your team ahead of time.
+As a leader, it’s up to you to set the example.

 - How will you communicate?
 (Slack, text, Zoom, email, other?)